Minor league baseball players lose appeal over wages

 In contrast, the minimum salary for major leaguers is $535,000.

-Samuel Kornhauser, a lawyer for the plaintiffs, did not immediately respond to requests for comment.
+Samuel Kornhauser, a lawyer for the plaintiffs, said his clients will likely ask the 9th Circuit to reconsider its decision, or appeal to the U.S. Supreme Court.

+"Obviously, we think it's wrong, and that the 'business of baseball' is a lot different today than it was in 1922," he said in an interview.
+"There is no reason minor leaguers should not have the right to negotiate for a competitive wage."

 Matt Bourne, a spokesman for Major League Baseball, declined to comment.

-The players claimed that Major League Baseball exercised unwarranted control primarily through a "reserve clause" that lets teams retain players' rights for seven years and restricts players' ability to negotiate with other teams.
+The players claimed that Major League Baseball exercised unwarranted control primarily through a "reserve clause" that lets teams retain players' rights for seven years.

 Thomas, however, said the U.S. Congress "has made clear its intent to maintain the baseball exemption for anything related to the employment of minor league players."